eramirezcarlos/PHPUnitlab/README.md

-# PHPUnitlab - Excercise to upgrade PHP Unit testing to PHP 8.1 and PHPUnit 10
+# PHPUnitlab - Upgrade PHPUnit testing to PHP 8.1 and PHPUnit 10

 >Updating to new versions